OMC, Johnson, Evinrude outboard motors 1993 thru 2005

 In 1993, the OMC, Johnson/Evinrude 9.9 / 15 hp motors took on basically a complete makeover other from the previous version, (except it used the cable throttle tiller system brought out in 1987 then modified in 1990) including the power head, eliminating some problems while improving the design in some areas.
 This came about because of the previous imported outboards were outrunning the domestic motors of the same horsepower as the imports were rated differently.
 This meant that after 1986 they had to make about 10% more real hp than the 85's due to the inherent hp loss in the lower unit gearbox.
 Because of this, the motor underwent a new design change increasing horsepower plus a new look as far as the motor cowling and many bolt on units to the block.
 They used this as a chance to make major improvements.
 The cowling now separates on basically a horizontal line as compared to the older angled to the rear line.
 This motor has a taller profile than the earlier pre 93 motors and weighed a bit lighter because of plastic replacing the aluminum lower motor housing.

 These 9.9 hp motors were cataloged as that until 2003 when the labeling changed to 10 hp, same motor, just a different horsepower label.

-The real difference between this series of 9.9 and 15hp motors is the carburetor, which has a larger throat and main-jet, which then allow more fuel and air to be sucked into the engine, allowing it to turn up a higher RPM, which gains the higher HP.
+The only real difference between this series of 9.9 and 15hp motors is the carburetor and the decal.
+The 15hp carburetor has a larger throat and main-jet, which then allows more fuel and air to be sucked into the engine, allowing it to turn up a higher RPM, which then gains the higher HP.
 This increased RPM is usually from 700 to 1000 higher for the 15hp.